PythonBiellaGroup/website/docs/meetup/archive/data_track/index.en.md

 ## Structure of the series

-The evenings will be divided into four workshops:
+The meetup will be divided into four workshops:

 1. Pandas: Review of concepts and implementation of data manipulation and analysis on the dataset.
 2. Data visualization: Charts and dataset visualization.